 No comment, just THIS…

 With Solo coming home, my sincere hope is this wonderful film be given the fair treatment it never received — but deserved — in theaters.
-I would love for people to put aside their preconceived notions, dismiss the naysaying, and just enjoy Solo for what it is — A film with brimming with heart, soul, humor, adventure, scoundrels, and heroes.
+I would love for people to put aside their preconceived notions, dismiss the naysaying, and just enjoy Solo for what it is — A film brimming with heart, soul, humor, adventure, scoundrels, and heroes.

 Pure Star Wars.